chany93/AoseDevKit2018-MultiAgentSystem/README.md

         - boolean removeFromScheduledIntentions(ScheduledIntention si)
     - execution
         - void startInSeparateThread()
-- **unitn.adk2018.Environment** is the entry point, in a singleton pattern, for everything in the simulation
+- **unitn.adk2018.Environment** is the entry point, implemented using the singleton pattern, for everything in the simulation
     - PddlDomain
     - SystemTimer
     - Agents